srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

   - rdodin
 ---

-# SR Linux Kubernetes Anycast Lab
+# Exposing Kubernetes Services to SR Linux-based IP Fabric with Anycast Gateway and MetalLB

 In the era of applications, it is easy to forget about the underlying infrastructure that interconnects them.
 However, the network is still the foundation of any application as it provides the connectivity and services that applications rely on.